jacobdillon/javaGameTemplate/README.txt

 ### Configuring ####
 To configure and create your own map for TGTP, edit the "game.jm" file under resources.
-This file is in a "key: value".
+This file is in a "key: value" format.